SomeRanDev/reflaxe.CPP/README.md

 ## Unique Pointer

 A unique pointer is another standard library smart pointer.
-It works like a smart pointer, but it cannot be copied or moved.
+It works like a shared pointer, but it cannot be copied or moved.
 In return, it gives better performance.
-Simply wrap a type with `UniquePtr<T>` to make it a unique pointer, or have a class default to using unique pointers with `@:uniquePtrType`.
+Simply wrap a type with `UniquePtr<T>` to make it a unique pointer, or have a class default it using `@:uniquePtrType`.
 ```haxe
 // std::unique_ptr<UniqueClass> obj = std::make_unique<UniqueClass>();
 var obj = new UniqueClass();